All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 About the "why" helps you fix the problem.
 GLP-1 medications like semaglutide and tirzepatide work by mimicking a natural hormone in your gut.
 One of their key actions is slowing gastric emptying.
 That means food stays in your stomach longer than usual.

 Your brain interprets this slower emptying as fullness.
 When the signal is strong, especially during early treatment or dose increases, your brain can tip from "full" into "nauseous."
-It is essentially a communication mismatch between your gut and your brain.
+It's importantly a communication mismatch between your gut and your brain.

 Your body adapts.
 Most people see significant improvement within 2-4 weeks at each dose level.
 The strategies below help you get through that adjustment period with less misery.